 Albers is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 As of July 2015, less than five percent of the world’s business schools and less than one third of U.S. business schools have achieved business accreditation from AACSB.

 This program, coordinated by the Albers Placement Center, is highly acclaimed by the business community and our students.
 It is a unique opportunity for graduate-level and senior undergraduate business students to interact with upper level executives from leading Puget Sound companies and organizations.
 It offers opportunities to develop business contacts, access industry information, and gain valuable insights from experienced and successful professionals.

 Small groups of 1 to 3 students meet monthly with a mentor throughout the academic year.
 Mentors serve as advisors and sources of industry information, discuss business projects, and help establish contacts in the business community.
 Often, students discuss their career goals with mentors who offer advice and assistance.
 This program is free to all Albers graduate and senior undergraduate students.

-Grad Mentor Selection Form: PDF Fill-in or Word Undergrad Mentor Selection Form: PDF Fill-in or Word Student Orientation Video
+Grad Mentor Selection Form: (Forms available in September) Undergrad Mentor Selection Form: (Forms available in September) Student Orientation Video

 The Mentor Program involves business executives from a wide variety of companies and industries.
 To see the participating mentors for the current program year and read their bio information, please visit the Mentor List.